 It also provides for a much more attractive and professional looking option when compared to some of the other choices for real thick gym flooring.
 The optional ramped border edges are also available and help to reduce trip hazards which can be common with rubber flooring this thick.

 One thing to be aware of is that this tile will show foot prints, scuff marks, and scratches due to the all-natural rubber composition.
 This can be one of the drawbacks to gym flooring options that consist of natural rubber.
 It is easy to clean though by damp mopping with mild soap and water.

 Rubber gym flooring rolls

 If you have a larger area to cover, say the entire garage floor or basement, then the rubber rolls tend to be the better home gym flooring option.
 The price per square foot is less than the interlocking rubber tiles and they show fewer seams as well.

-Though the rubber rolls are heavy, they are not connected together to form one large unit like their interlocking counter parts.
-As a result, they can move slightly by pulling away from the seams when laid side to side.
+Though rubber rolls are very heavy, they are not mechanically connected together to form one large unit like their interlocking counter parts.
+As a result, they can move slightly away from each other and expose gaps in the seams when laid side to side.

 It’s generally recommended to use double sided carpet tape on the perimeters to avoid movement when constructing large workout pads with rubber rolls.
 This tape here is a good example and works very well.
 If doing a complete wall to wall installation, the use of a rubber flooring adhesive is the recommended procedure.